 You've already seen tiers mentioned many times already in the previous information.
 So let's look at the different levels on the eXp revenue share chart and how it all works for real estate agents in Australia.

 So, agents you personally introduce to eXp will be in your First Tier.
 You can't, and you wouldn't want to, put agents into Tier 2-7, only your Tier 1.

-When one of the agents you personally introduce to eXp attracts or refers another agent, then the referred agent will be in your Second Tier.
+When one of the agents you personally introduce to the company attracts or refers another agent, then the referred agent will be in your Second Tier.
 It will continue like this through all the tiers up to your Seventh Tier on the eXp revenue share chart.

-So now you understand the tiers and know the agents you introduce to your Revenue Share organisation will be in your Tier 1.
-You probably want to know how much revenue share you can earn from each of the different tiers.
+So now you understand the tiers and know the agents you introduce to your eXp revenue share organisation will be in your Tier 1.
+You probably want to know how much you can earn from each of the different tiers.
 This is shown in the eXp revenue share chart below.

 Something you may notice is that every tier on the eXp revenue share chart has a different percentage value.
-The agents you personally bring into your revenue share organisation, Tier 1 agents, have a value of 3.5% or a maximum of $3,500 per year.
+The agents you personally bring into your eXp revenue share organisation, Tier 1 agents, have a value of 3.5% or a maximum of $3,500 per year.
 This percentage and value apply to your personally introduced or Tier 1 agents.

-Let’s say an agent you personally sponsored to eXp settles a $500,000 transaction at a 2% commission.
+Let’s say an agent you personally sponsored to the company settles a $500,000 transaction at a 2% commission.
 The agent earns $10,000 in commission.
-Their split to eXp is 25%, or $2,500.
-Your revenue share will get paid on Rev Share Day, which falls on the 22nd of the month following the transaction settlement.
-It gets paid from the company’s revenue (not the agent) and would be $350 ($10,000 x 3.5%), as shown by the rate on the eXp revenue share chart.
+Their split to the company is 25%, or $2,500.
+Your revenue share will get paid on the 22nd of the month following the transaction settlement.
+It gets paid from the company’s split (not the agent) and would be $350 ($10,000 x 3.5%), as shown by the rate on the eXp revenue share chart.

 So, then there’s the Tier 2 or the Second Tier in your organisation.
 As outlined earlier, this tier refers to agents who are introduced or referred by an agent you directly sponsored or referred to eXp.
 It's interesting to note the amount of revenue share you receive on your Second Tier is MORE than what you receive from your First Tier.
 As indicated on the eXp revenue share chart, Tier 2 is calculated at 4% up to $4,000 of settled transactions per agent per year.
 Naturally, this encourages all eXp agents to take the focus off themselves and assist other agents within the organisation.